gergo85/oc-backend-plus/README.md

 ###Advantages of plugin
 * __Increase the speed of your webpage!__ - Enable the gzip compression of server.
+* __Delete the unused files and folders!__ - Scan and find the unnecessary elements.
 * __Let's work effectively and quickly!__ - Extend the operation of input fields.
 * __Be simpler the back-end interface!__ - Hide the unused elements and texts.
 * __Make an informative nice dashboard!__ - Add some new widgets to dashboard.